-In accordance with IC 12-15-15-1.2, the Contractor is required to reimburse inpatient hospital and outpatient hospital services provided by eligible out-of-state children's hospitals at one hundred thirty percent (130%) of the Medicaid reimbursement rate.
+The Contractor is required to reimburse inpatient hospital and outpatient hospital services provided by eligible out-of-state children's hospitals at one hundred thirty percent (130%) of the Medicaid reimbursement rate.
 This applies to claims for Hoosier Healthwise members that are less than 19 years of age.
 Per 42 CFR § 440.20, outpatient hospital services mean preventive, diagnostic, therapeutic, rehabilitative, or palliative services that:

-- (1) are furnished to outpatients; - (2) are furnished by or under the direction of a physician or dentist; and - (3) are furnished by an institution that: - is licensed or formally approved as a hospital by an officially designated authority for State standard-setting; and - (ii) meets the requirements for participation in Medicare as a hospital; - (4) may be limited by a Medicaid agency in the following manner: A Medicaid agency may exclude from the definition of "outpatient hospital services" those types of items and services that are not generally furnished by most hospitals in the State.
+- (1) are furnished to outpatients; - (2) are furnished by or under the direction of a physician or dentist; and - (3) are furnished by an institution that: - (i) is licensed or formally approved as a hospital by an officially designated authority for State standard-setting; and

+- (ii) meets the requirements for participation in Medicare as a hospital; and - (4) may be limited by a Medicaid agency in the following manner: A Medicaid agency may exclude from the definition of "outpatient hospital services" those types of items and services that are not generally furnished by most hospitals in the State.